Even in the Context of Climate Change, Investments in Oil & Gas will not be Irrelevant: JS(E) at PHDCCI

 ED-Head EXCOM, Oil and Natural Gas Corporation, Mr D Purkayastha who was also present occasion stated that his cooperation is looking for disruptive technological tie ups for exploration of oil and gas with R&D support even from domestic engineering institutions.

-Among others who were present on the occasion comprised Chairman and Co-Chairman, Hydrocarbons Committee, PHDCCI, Mr Sanjeev Agrawal and Mr Pawan K Tibrawalla including its Principal Director, Dr Ranjeet Mehta.
+Among others who were present on the occasion comprised Chair and Co-Chair, Hydrocarbons Committee, PHDCCI, Mr Sanjeev Agrawal and Mr Pawan K Tibrawalla including its Principal Director, Dr Ranjeet Mehta.

 Koteshwar Prasad Dobhal